mhendrey/triton-translation-tutorial/README.md

   * Enable Dynamic Batching
   * Use the provided (in the SDK container) perf_analyzer to measure performance of the deployment

+## Overall Goal
+We will build a service that let's a client send a document that needs to be translated to the BLS endpoint.
+Since the document will likely be too long for SeamlessM4T to process, the BLS deployment will handle document chunking and then submit a batch of text chunks to the seamless model for translation.
+The batching will help with throughput.
+If the client does not specify the source language of the document, the BLS deployment will first send the document to the fasttext language identification model.

 ## Triton Inference Server
 Triton Inference Server enables teams to deploy AI models from various frameworks, including deep learning and machine learning, across multiple devices and platforms,